Formal Power Series on Algebraic Cryptanalysis: Application to multivariate cryptography

-Multivariate signature scheme G$e$MSS \cite{NIST2RGeMSS} is a minus and vinegar modification of the HFE scheme \cite{Pat96}.
-The MinRank attack with the Kipnis-Shamir modeling \cite{KS98} is an attack recovering a secret key of a multivariate cryptosystem such as G$e$MSS and Rainbow.
+Multivariate signature scheme G$e$MSS \cite{NIST2RGeMSS} is a minus and vinegar modification of HFE \cite{Pat96}.
+The MinRank attack with the KS method \cite{KS98} is an attack generating a secret key of a multivariate cryptosystem such as G$e$MSS and Rainbow.
 Although a public quadratic system of G$e$MSS is defined over the field $\mathbb{F}_2$ of order two, the complexity of the attack is dominated by that of a Gr\"{o}bner basis algorithm for solving a certain system over a very large field, say the KS system.
 Let $n,D,a$ and $v$ be G$e$MSS parameters.
-For $(n+v)\times (n+v)$ matrices $M_{p_1},\dots ,M_{p_{n-a}}$ over $\mathbb{F}_2$ corresponding the public quadratic system $(p_1,\dots ,p_{n-a})$, the MinRank attack finds $x_1,\dots ,x_{n-a}$ in $\mathbb{F}_{2^n}$ such that
+For $(n+v)\times (n+v)$ matrices $M_{p_1},\dots ,M_{p_{n-a}}$ over $\mathbb{F}_2$ corresponding to the public quadratic system $(p_1,\dots ,p_{n-a})$, the MinRank attack finds $x_1,\dots ,x_{n-a}$ in $\mathbb{F}_{2^n}$ such that